choregus/puppyCMS/README.md

 # puppyCMS
-pupyCMS is a very simple, flat file CMS that is SEO friendly and responsive - built in PHP (minimum requirements are PHP 5).
+pupyCMS is a very simple, flat file CMS that is SEO friendly and responsive - built in PHP (minimum requirements are PHP 5.2).
 It takes a few seconds to configure (just one config file).
 It works on all major browsers including mobile versions.
+It is absolutely mobile first.

-The biggest difference between puppyCMS and other flat file, responsive content management platforms is that its very small, takes seconds to start, uses markdown for easy editing and uses [strapdown.js](http://strapdownjs.com) to produce HTML and templates. [jQuery](http://jquery.com) is used if additional functionality is required.
+The biggest difference between puppyCMS and other flat file, responsive content management platforms is that its **very** small, takes seconds to start.
+It uses purecss.io and parsedown.org to produce wonderfully lightweight web pages.
+You use markdown to write the content and it outputs in bloat-free html.

+[jQuery](http://jquery.com) is used if additional functionality is required.

-You can create smart looking micro sites with ease, but if you want to extend them into full sites, then a bit of messing with HTML, maybe some PHP and you can have fully-fledged websites too - very SEO friendly.
+You can create smart looking micro sites with ease, but if you want to extend them into full sites, then a bit of fiddling with HTML, maybe some PHP and you can have fully-fledged websites too - very SEO friendly.

 See the homepage here: http://puppycms.com/

 ## Features

 * Flat file
-* Tiny code
+* Tiny (really tiny) code
 * Takes a few seconds to install and configure
+  * Just FTP and it's ready to start.
 * Fully responsive
-* Smart template system (using [bootstrap](http://getbootstrap.com/))
+* Smart template system
 * Works in all browsers
 * Uses Markdown to edit pages
 * Much easier than 95% of flat file CMS
 * Built in slider option
 * Built in simple web stats
 * Built in parallax scrolling effects
-* Multiple columns
+* Multiple columns output

 If you want to make simple static content sites in very quick time, then puppyCMS is the CMS for you.
-It is perfect for creating hobby sites, or micro sites, and with the 11 templates included, you can produce very smart, content-rich sites in no time.
+It is perfect for creating hobby sites, or micro sites, and with the templates included, you can produce very smart, content-rich sites in no time.

-puppyCMS uses strapdown.js to convert it's easy markdown language into HTML, with themes also provided by strapdown.js/bootswatch.

 puppyCMS also uses the excellent [Responsive Slides](https://github.com/viljamis/ResponsiveSlides.js) slider for additional functionality if required.

+Puppy version 3.0, the latest release, is now only 67k in size, but does the same job as other CMS systems that are at least 10 times the size.